Term Life Insurance Benefits, Disadvantages

 Average Term Life Insurance Rates By Age

-The initial factor that determines your life insurance premium is age.
-Younger people tend to pay the lowest rates, and older the person will pay the higher rates.
-There are exceptions, a 30-year-old will likely receive a lower premium quote than a 40-year-old, and a 40-year-old will pay less than someone who is 55 or older.
+Your age is the first factor that determines the premium you will pay for life insurance.
+Typically, younger individuals pay lower rates, while older individuals pay higher rates.
+However, there are exceptions to this rule.
+For example, a 30-year-old may receive a lower premium quote than a 40-year-old, and a 40-year-old may pay less than someone who is 55 years or older.